The Martyrs Of Karbala

 Now we would like to mention two things which may be of interest to our readers.

-The Martyrs of the First Attack
+The Martyrs Of The First Attack

 The following companions of Imam Husayn (a.s.) were martyred when the army of Yazid, sometime after the encounter had begun, attacked with full force, abandoning the Arab custom of individual encounters: -